elliottslaughter/task-bench-paper/reviews/response.md

 We thank the reviewers for their detailed and insightful feedback.

-We have added three new implementations to Task Bench: Dask, MPI+OpenMP and MPI+CUDA.
+We have added four new implementations to Task Bench: Dask, MPI bulk synchronous, MPI+OpenMP and MPI+CUDA.
 Results are included in the evaluation section, including preliminary results from experiments with GPUs on the Piz Daint supercomputer.

 Major changes in the revised paper:

-  * New implementations: Dask, MPI+OpenMP and MPI+CUDA
+  * New implementations: Dask, MPI-bulk sync, MPI+OpenMP and MPI+CUDA
   * New sections
       - Implementation: sections 4.3 (Dask) and 4.5 (MPI+X)
       - Evaluation: sections 5.6 (weak/strong scaling) and 5.9 (GPUs)